kastiglione/knox/README.md

 ## Documentation

 The majority of documentation is in the BSM headers (`bsm/libbsm.h`) and manual pages (see below).
+Most of the Audit man pages are available only when Xcode is installed.
 The [xnu source](https://opensource.apple.com/tarballs/xnu/) can also be hepful.

 * `man auditpipe`
 * `man audit.log`